sosiristseng/sosiristseng.github.io/docs/school/computational-cognitive-neuroscience.md

 * Parametric study on computational models

 ### Tower of Hanoi task
-* Perceptural strategy from symbolic calculation is not biologically plausible in Eliasmith paper (not learning the rule).
+* Perceptual strategy from symbolic calculation is not biologically plausible in Eliasmith paper (not learning the rule).
 * 150k neurons

 ### ACT-R architecture